History of the Philadelphia 76ers: 2011–12 season

+2012–2014: The Rebuilding years

 2012–13 season

 To re-tool for the upcoming season, The 76ers selected Maurice 'Mo' Harkless, and Arnett Moultrie (via trade with Miami) in the 2012 NBA draft.
 The Sixers then used their amnesty clause on Elton Brand, traded for Dorell Wright, signed Nick Young, Kwame Brown, and Royal Ivey, and re-signed Spencer Hawes and Lavoy Allen.
 Lou Williams, and Jodie Meeks left through free agency.

 On August 9, 2012, the 76ers agreed to a four-team trade with the Los Angeles Lakers, Orlando Magic and Denver Nuggets.
 In the trade that sent six-time All-Star Dwight Howard to the Lakers, Philadelphia agreed to send 2011 first-round pick Nikola Vučević, 2012 first-round draft pick Maurice Harkless, and a future first-round draft picks to Orlando, as well as All-Star swingman Andre Iguodala to Denver.
 In exchange, they received Jason Richardson from the Magic and All-Star center Andrew Bynum from the Los Angeles Lakers.

 The Sixers started the 2012–13 NBA season with high expectations with the help of Andrew Bynum and the growth of the young Sixers.
 However, Bynum's debut with the 76ers took a hit when he was sidelined for precautionary reasons, about the Orthokine knee procedure he received during the off-season.
 At first it looked like Bynum would be out only shortly, but little success in healing and setbacks pushed Bynum's return date further and further.
 As a result of many setbacks, on March 19, the Sixers announced that Bynum would have season-ending surgery on both knees.
 Bynum wasn't the only Sixer to suffer through injuries.
 On February 8, Jason Richardson also went through season-ending knee surgery.
 Jrue Holiday, Thaddeus Young, Nick Young, and Royal Ivey also had injuries that sidelined them for weeks.
 By the end of the season, Evan Turner and Spencer Hawes were the only Sixers to play in every game during the season.
 The Sixers started the season 12–9 but stumbled through a tough stretch and couldn't recover.
 The Sixers finished the season 34–48, missing the playoffs for the first time since Doug Collins had taken over as head coach.

 On April 18, Collins resigned as 76ers coach, citing his declining health and need to spend time with his grandchildren.
 He stayed with the team as an adviser.
 Soon after, general manager Tony DiLeo had "cut ties" with the team.
 On May 11, it was announced that Sam Hinkie, who had previously worked for the Houston Rockets, would replace DiLeo as general manager.
 On July 8, it was announced that Adam Aron had stepped down as CEO, and was being replaced by Scott O'Neil.
 Aron maintained his position as co-owner of the team.